fknop/hapi-pagination/README.md

 ### Options

-See this defaults options object below.
+See the default options object below.

 #### The query parameters